SeattleTestbed/docs/EducationalAssignments/ABStoragePartOne.md

 ```

 look.txt is a valid file name, however Look.txt and LOOK.TXT are not.
-Examples of other invalid files names are, look@.txt, look/.txt, and
+Examples of other invalid files names are, _look.txt, look/.txt, and
 look().txt.
 Essentially all non-alphanumeric characters are not allowed.

 ### Running your security layer